Max1234-Ita/GuidaOsmand/risorse/rendering/en_highlighted_boundaries.md

 # **Highlighted Admin Boundaries v.2**
-More highlighted Admin Boundaries, as in the previous version; in addition, the trail in Night mode is more visible and easily recognizable.
+More highlighted Admin Boundaries, as in the previous version; in addition, the route trail in Night mode is more visible and easily recognizable.

 <table>
 <thead>